 - 12 ounces (350g) fresh mozzarella cheese sliced into ¼ inch thickness

 - 2 tablespoons balsamic reduction/glaze optional

 - Layer the tomato and mozzarella slices in a serving platter alternating between the two.
 Tuck in fresh basil leaves between every slice of tomato and mozzarella.
 Arrange the ingredients so you're able to see the layers in the platter.
 Drizzle with olive oil.

 - Season with salt, pepper, and drizzle with balsamic reduction/glaze if using.

-- You can substitute the tomato with cherry tomatoes, and use baby mozzarella balls for bite-sized salad.
+- You can substitute the tomato with cherry tomatoes, and use baby mozzarella balls for the salad.

 - Drizzle with pesto for extra flavor.